-- 1. Connect the charge hose of the manifold gauge to service port on the outdoor unit's low pressure valve. - 2.
+- Connect the charge hose of the manifold gauge to service port on the outdoor unit's low pressure valve. - 2.
 Connect another charge hose from the manifold gauge to the vacuum pump. - Open the Low Pressure side of the manifold gauge.
 Keep the High Pressure side closed. - 4.
 Turn on the vacuum pump to evacuate the system. - 5.
 Run the vacuum until the Compound Meter reads -76cmHg / -29.92"Hg (-101 kPa).
 It is recommended to use a micron gauge; run the vacuum until the micron gauge reads 350 to 500 microns or less. - Close the Low Pressure side of the manifold gauge, and turn off the vacuum pump.

-7. Wait for approximately 10 to 15 minutes, then check that there has been no change in system pressure.
-It is recommended to use a micron gauge; check to make sure the system is still below 500 microns.

-If there is no change in system pressure, unscrew the cap from the packed valve (high pressure valve).
-If there is a change in system pressure, there may be a gas leak.

-8. Insert a 5mm allen wrench into the packed valve (high pressure valve) and open the valve by turning the wrench in a 1/4 counterclockwise turn.
-Listen for gas to exit the system, then close the valve after 5 seconds.
+- Wait for approximately 10 to 15 minutes, then check that there has been no change in system pressure.
+It is recommended to use a micron gauge; check to make sure the system is still below 500 microns. - If there is a change in system pressure, refer to Gas Leak Check section for information on how to check for leaks.
+If there is no change in system pressure, unscrew the cap from the packed valve (high pressure valve). - Insert a 5mm allen wrench into the packed valve (high pressure valve) and open the valve by turning the wrench in a 1/4 counterclockwise turn.
+Listen for gas to exit the system, then close the valve after 5 seconds. - Watch the Pressure Gauge for one minute to make sure that there is no change in pressure.
+The Pressure Gauge should read slightly higher than atmospheric pressure.

-- 9. Watch the Pressure Gauge for one minute to make sure that there is no change in pressure.
-The Pressure Gauge should read slightly higher than atmospheric pressure. - $10. \hspace{0.5cm} \hbox{Remove the charge hose from the service port.} \\$ - Using hexagonal wrench, fully open both the high pressure and low pressure valves.
+- 11. Remove the charge hose from the service port. - Using hexagonal wrench, fully open both the high pressure and low pressure valves. - Tighten valve caps on all three valves (service port, high pressure, low pressure) by hand.
+You may tighten it further using a torque wrench if needed.